 - Soak in a little history (and air conditioning) inside The Disneyland Story presenting Great Moments with Mr. Lincoln.

 - Enchanted Tiki Room is a whimsical place with cushioned benches…and you can bring in a snack!
+Grab a Dole Whip on the way inside.

 - Oh yes, the looping music is worth 15-minutes inside the sublimely air-conditioned “it’s a small world”.
 You might want to ride it twice!